 An affidavit of heirship is the simplest way of transferring real property after a person has passed away.
 When a person dies in Tennessee without a will, real estate immediately vests in the heirs of the decedent.
 The affidavit of heirship is essentially a notice that is filed with the Register of Deeds stating who the new owners of the property are.
 There is no need to file any action with the probate court to complete an affidavit of heirship.
-It is important for the Clarcsville real estate attorney to prepare a TennCare release, especially if you are planning to sell the property that was inherited.
+It is important for a probate lawyer in Tennessee prepare a TennCare release, especially if you are planning to sell the property that was inherited.

 Questions About Real Estate After Death?